 If you hire a public adjuster, the sooner in the claim process, the better.
 It is best if they can take over to speak on your behalf and work with the insurance adjuster right from the onset of the claim.

 You might be wondering how to find a reputable public adjuster.
 Not all of them have good reputations and can have the reputation of being “ambulance chasers” looking for a disaster to make some money from.

 If you want to hire a public adjuster, start by looking at their credentials.

-- How are they skilled to assess damages?
+- How are they skilled in assessing damages?

-- What experience do they have in working alongside the insurance company towards a settlement?
+- What experience do they have in working alongside the insurance company toward a settlement?

 - How are their communication skills to work with all parties involved to get a settlement?